thomas-melville/myNotes/General/Career_Development/VI.md

 ### Executing external shell commands in VI ###

 :!<command>
-	command can any amount of arguments
+	command can take any amount of arguments

 ### Writing to files ###